jtlapp/kysely-mapper/README.md

 count = await compilingDelete.returnCount({});
 ```

 We have to call `columns()` on insertions and updates to tell the utility what columns to set, because Kysely normally gets this information from the values object itself.
-The utility compiles the query prior to receiving the values object, so that the values object can vary by execution within the same compiled query.
-This requires the columns to be known in advance of executing the query.
+The utility compiles the query prior to receiving the values object, requiring the columns to be known in advance of compilation.
+With its columns parameterized, the values object can vary from execution to execution of the same compiled query.

 Except for insertions, the methods of compiling queries all take an additional argument, which is `{}` in each case above.
 This is an object that provides parameter values.
 When we create a compiling query by calling `compile()`, we are not parameterizing anything but the values for inserting or updating.
 The second argument of these methods provides these values.
 Given that there are no additional parameters to provide, the parameters object will be empty.